Ekatmil/Efficient-representation-of-k-mers-sets/README.md

  Helper Functions for the AhoCorasick.py

 - [**def addMultipleValues (dict, key, value)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/HelperFunction_Automaton.py#L2)
-	Function to store multiple values with one key (for example, list_L) Takes dictionary, key and value.
+	Function to store multiple values with one key (for example, list_L).
+	Takes dictionary, key and value.
 	#### Algorithm [addMultipleValues]:
 		1) If key is not in dictionary then add key to dictionary with empty list as value
 		2) If type of input values is list, then append each element to the list corresponding to key
 		3) Else add value to the list corresponding to the key **Output**:
-	Dictionary
+	Dictionary.

 - [**def sortDict (dict)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/HelperFunction_Automaton.py#L14)
-	Function to sort dictionary by key in reverse order Takes dictionary as input
+	Function to sort dictionary by key in reverse order.
+	Takes dictionary as input.
-	Returns sorted dictionary
+	Returns sorted dictionary.
-	***NOTE***: not used
+	***NOTE***: not used.

 - [**def initializeForbidden (dict, m)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/HelperFunction_Automaton.py#L22)
-	Helper function for def HamiltonianSort
+	Helper function for def HamiltonianSort.
-	Stores False value to every key in dictionary
+	Stores False value to every key in dictionary.
-	Returns dictionary
+	Returns dictionary.

 - [**def HamiltonianSort (H)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/HelperFunction_Automaton.py#L54)
-	Input: Hamiltonian path *H*
+	Input: Hamiltonian path *H*.
-	Function sorts Hamiltonian path according to merge order of strings
+	Function sorts Hamiltonian path according to merge order of strings.
-	Used in AhoCorasick.py def FindSuperStr
+	Used in AhoCorasick.py def FindSuperStr.

   ##### Algorithm [HamiltonianSort]:
 		1) Set values: